blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 ```

 Training our model
-once we have all of the above code we can run a few commands to run all of the code and train our model:
+once we have all of the above code we can run a few commands to train our model:

 ```
 # - Create xml to csv train data: